 Creating Painless Smiles With Root Canals

 A root canal is probably the most unfairly treated dental procedure.
 Most people hear, “You need a root canal” and they immediately think about the pain.
 To the contrary, a root canal is designed to eliminate the pain of having an infected tooth.
-At Bradford Young, Dr. Young or Dr. Enea will perform a root canal Allentown, PA, residents will be glad they had.
+At Bradford Young, Dr. Young will perform a root canal Allentown, PA, residents will be glad they had.

 Root canal therapy is intended to save an infected tooth that might otherwise need to be extracted.
 The infection happens deep inside your tooth when bacteria that normally is kept out accesses your tooth’s interior via severe decay, a deep crack or traumatic tooth injury.
 Aside from pain, the signs of an infected tooth are also: